fabric8io/docker-maven-plugin/README.md

   setups that you can use as blueprints for your projects.
 * [ChangeLog](doc/changelog.md) has the release history of this plugin.
 * [Contributing](CONTRIBUTING.md) explains how you can contribute to this project.
 Pull requests are highly appreciated!
+* We publish nightly builds on maven central.
+Read How to use [Docker Maven Plugin Snapshot artifacts](./doc/HowToUseDockerMavenPluginSnapshotArtifacts.md).

 #### Docker API Support